Last webpage update 8/7/20. Spread the facts.

 - (Complete) The Thurston County Health Officer had to make a recommendation to request a variance to move to Phase 3.
 The requirements for moving from Phase 2 to Phase 3 are provided by the Washington State Department of Health.

-- (Complete) The Thurston County Board of Health held a special meeting on 6/17/20 at 9:00am to consider the Health Officer's recommendation to apply for a variance to move to Phase 3.
+- (Complete) The Thurston County Board of Health held a special meeting on 6/17/20 to consider the Health Officer's recommendation to apply for a variance to move to Phase 3.
 The Board of Health unanimously approved a resolution of support.

 - (Approved) The Washington State Department of Health approved the Thurston County application to move to Phase 3 on 6/24/20.